gzoller/ScalaJack/benchmark/README.md

 # Performance

 JSON serialization benchmarks I found in various project repos often measured (IMO) silly things like how fast a parser could handle a small list of Int.
-For this benchmark I used a slightly more substantial model.
+For this benchmark I used a small, but slightly more representative model.
-It's still a small model, but it does have some nested objects and collections that make it a more interesting test.
+It has some nested objects and collections that make it a more interesting test.

 The test is run via jmh.
 The JVM is **stock**--not tuned to within an inch of its life, to be a more realistic use case.